kreativwebdesign/lode/cli/README.md

 This CLI helps to automatically generate LOD artifacts for `.gltf` files.

-## Usage
+## Use Package

-To run the script inside this repo, use `yarn start`.
+The package can be used via `npm install @kreativwebdesign/lode-cli`, `yarn install @kreativwebdesign/lode-cli` or just `npx @kreativwebdesign/lode-cli`

 ### init

-To setup a configuration file, run `yarn start init`.
+To setup a configuration file, run `npx @kreativwebdesign/lode-cli init`.
 This will guide you through the setup for the configuration file.
 If you change the name of the configuration file, make sure to pass the path to the run command.

 #### Configuration file